-Last year we began work on culturally responsive teaching and the goal has been adjusted to continue this work and to increase stakeholder engagement in this work.
+Last year we continued our work on culturally responsive teaching and the strategies/activities has been adjusted to continue this work through staff professional development and educational partner engagement.

 Complete a copy of the following table for each of the school's goals.
 Duplicate the table as needed.